mattfullerton/spendb.ui/README.md

 # spendb.ui

+THIS FORK IS PART OF A PROOF OF CONCEPT.

 This is the user interface to SpenDB, based on AngularJS.
 The backend API of SpenDB is required to properly run this application.